yndajas/StackStore/README.md

 #### Load up the frontend server

-In a separate terminal instance, from the 'StackStore' directory (not the 'backend' subdirectory):
+In a separate terminal instance, from the main 'StackStore' directory (not the 'backend' subdirectory):

 1. `npm start`
 2. type `y` when it tells you port 3000 is already in use (the app will use port 3001)